hakeem-amsagguine/linux/Documentation/driver-api/vme.rst

 Slave window access
 ~~~~~~~~~~~~~~~~~~~

-Slave windows map local memory onto the VME bus, the standard methods for
+Slave linux map local memory onto the VME bus, the standard methods for
 accessing memory should be used.